simontt19/auto-ml/docs/ORIGINAL_PROMPT.md

 4. **Modular Design**: Create reusable components that can work with different datasets
 5. **Comprehensive Documentation**: Maintain clear documentation and logs
 6. **Periodic Review**: After completing several tasks, review outcomes, identify problems, and adjust the prompt with new information as needed
+7. **Troubleshooting Best Practices**: Always use the project venv for local testing and troubleshooting.
+Document all troubleshooting steps and solutions in `docs/debug_logs.md` for future reference.
+When encountering new or unfamiliar issues, search for knowledge and best practices online (e.g., official docs, Stack Overflow, GitHub issues) and document findings and solutions.

 ## Current Limitations to Address